-- (1) No owner or keeper of a dog shall permit such dog, whether licensed or unlicensed, to run at large within the Town of Winchendon, except that a dog may, for the purpose of sporting events, (such as hunting, field trials or training purposes) or for agricultural assistance, or while working as a canine guard of a mercantile, commercial, or industrial establishment, be exempt from the restraining order during such period of time as the dog is actually engaged in the event, sport, agricultural function, or guard work. - (2) Dogs may be taken from the owner's premises provided that such dogs are on a leash or under the control of the owner or keeper. - D. IMPOUNDING It shall be the duty of the Animal Control Officer, duly appointed, to apprehend any dog found unrestrained and running at large, and to impound such dog in a suitable place or to order the owner or keeper thereof to restrain said dog. - E. NOTICE TO OWNER AND RELEASE if such dog so impounded has upon it the name and address of the owner thereof, or if the name of said owner is otherwise know, then the Animal Control Officer shall immediately notify the owner but if the owner is not known, then no notice shall be necessary.
-The owner of any dog so impounded may reclaim such dog upon payment of the sum of ten dollars (\$10.00) for the first reclaiming, and twenty-five dollars (\$25.00) for the second, and subsequent reclaiming, or as determined by the Board of Health, provided, however, if the dog is not licensed that before release to any person, license as required by the Town of Winchendon be secured.
+(1) No owner or keeper of a dog shall permit such dog, whether licensed or unlicensed, to run at large within the Town of Winchendon, except that a dog may, for the purpose of sporting events, (such as hunting, field trials or training purposes) or for agricultural assistance, or while working as a canine guard of a mercantile, commercial, or industrial establishment, be exempt from the restraining order during such period of time as the dog is actually engaged in the event, sport, agricultural function, or guard work.

+- (2) Dogs may be taken from the owner's premises provided that such dogs are on a leash or under the control of the owner or keeper. - D. IMPOUNDING PUBLIC NUISANCES PROHIBITED No owner or keeper or any dog shall permit such dog, whether licensed or unlicensed, to become a public nuisance within the Town of Winchendon.
+It shall be the duty of the Animal Control Officer, duly appointed, to apprehend any dog found unrestrained and running at large, and to impound such dog in a suitable place or toorder the owner or keeper thereof to restrain said dog. - E. NOTICE TO OWNER AND RELEASE if such dog so impounded has upon it the name and address of the owner thereof, or if the name of said owner is otherwise knowknown by tag or other means, then the Animal Control Officer shall immediately notify the owner but if the owner is not known, then no notice shallbe necessary the Animal Control Officer will make reasonable attempts to locate the dog's Owner or Keeper.
+The owner of any dog so impounded may reclaim such dog upon payment of the sum of ten dollars (\$10.00) per day for daily care for each day or part thereof that the dog is impounded for the first reclaiming, and twenty-five dollars (\$25.00) for the first reclaiming and fifty dollars (\$50.00) for the second second, and subsequent reclaiming, or as determined by the Board of Health, provided, however, if the dog is not licensed that before release to any person, license as required by the Town of Winchendon be secured.